Three Mizzou employees fired after audit finds $30k stolen - NewsBreak

 MU said law enforcement officers are still investigating additional allegations that another $132,000 was also stolen.

 “As leaders of the state’s flagship institution, we understand the deep confidence that students, families and the state of Missouri have in us,” said Ryan Rapp, executive vice president of finance and operations.
-“They trust us with valuable resources as we work to fulfill our missions of education, research, service and economic development.”Lawsuits in Missouri Amtrak derailment case expected in days
+“They trust us with valuable resources as we work to fulfill our missions of education, research, service and economic development.”Top story: Conflicting stories after toddler injured at St. Charles daycare

 An individual reported suspected financial mismanagement, triggering the investigation last year.